EthanPerello/npc-forge/docs/dev-setup.md

 ### Character Library

 The character library works fully in development mode:
-- Characters are saved to IndexedDB in your browser
+• Characters are saved to IndexedDB in your browser
-- All editing and regeneration features are available
+• All editing and regeneration features are available
-- Example characters are pre-loaded for testing
+• Example characters are pre-loaded for testing
+• Chat conversations are fully functional and persistent

 ## Project Structure